Enteee/duckpond.ch/_drafts/disable-reMarkable-touchscreen-with-evkill.md

 ```

 If we now save the script to an executable file called `disable-touchscreen.sh`
-and run it on the device, we have achive what we wanted.
+and run it on the device, we have achieved what we wanted.

 ```sh
 $ chmod +x disable-touchscreen.sh